 If you are not a U.S. citizen or permanent resident, you will need a visa to study at Ohio University.
 Most students are given an F-1 student visa; the I-20 form in your admission packet will help you get this visa.
 You will need to plan your visa application process early to ensure that you have the time to prepare to come to OHIO.

 A learning community (LC) is a group of Athens campus students who take a common set of courses together or share a common experience built around their academic studies.
 For some academic programs at OHIO, LC participation is required.
-More than 80 percent of OHIO students enroll in LCs.
+Nearly 90 percent of OHIO students enroll in LCs.
 LCs are only offered for students arriving in the fall.

 International students who do not meet English proficiency requirements may not be able to enroll in a Learning Community their first term.